MariaLundgren/frozan/README.md

 - [Figma](https://www.figma.com/) was used to make wireframes for the project.
 - [TinyJPG](https://tinyjpg.com/) was used to compress images.
 - [Photoshop](https://www.adobe.com/products/photoshop.html) was used to edit some of the images used in the project.
-- [Illustrator](https://www.adobe.com/products/illustrator.html) was used to make some of the components used in the project.
+- [Illustrator](https://www.adobe.com/products/illustrator.html) was used to make some illustrations and the logo.

 ## Testing